 For proof, I offer the following:

 In proven physics, so far, E=mc2.
 Nothing is destroyed without an equal amount of something else being created in the same location.
 For every action, there is an equal and opposite reaction.
 In proven physics, inequalities are relegated to boundary conditions and entropy only.
-So far, matter+energy is continuous and contiguous.
+There hasn’t yet been an observed physical or chemical reaction when energy+matter was increased or decreased.
+So far, matter+energy is continuously and contiguously stable.
 In chemistry, we have even stricter equalities: energyin = energyout, electronsin = electronsout, atomsin = atomsout.

 This means that there is no known way to produce more or less of the stuff which makes up our Universe.
 The “relative speeds” we have postulated for the last 90 years by assuming that there was no other possible cause of the redshifts we see may be, for the most part, caused by something else; some other process which saps minute amounts of electomagnetic energy all over but more so in or near quasars.